 - (either-or expr ...)syntax

 The exprs are evaluated in order.
 If an expr evaluates to a Just/Right, it is returned without evaluating any more expressions.
 Otherwise, the last Nothing/Left is returned.
 If there are no exprs, then Nothing / a Left of an unspecified value is returned.
-If an expr does not evaluate to a Maybe/Either, an error satisfying error-object is signaled.
+If an expr does not evaluate to a Maybe/Either, a condition of kind (exn type assertion) is raised.